-Consolidated Revenue Account - CRA (page 13)
+Consolidated Revenue Account (page 13)

 This statement brings together expenditure and income relating to all of the Council's functions.
 Following the Consolidated Revenue Account are notes giving further information on the more significant items.
-The restatement of the 2004/05 CRA enables inter-authority comparison of the Service Expenditure Analysis as set out in the Best Value Accounting Code of Practice.

 Housing Revenue Account (page 21)